 Tigo Ghana; the 4th factor?

 Tigo grew out of Mobitel Ghana.
 Mobitel is the first cellular network in Ghana.
 It launched way back in 1992.
 As a result of their slow innovation, Spacefon (now MTN) that launched in 1995 seized the baton from them.
 Tigo played second fiddle to MTN for years.
 With the entry of Zain and Vodafone, I suspect that Tigo is now playing “4th fiddle”.

 Their TV ads have increased drastically and they make noise about being a network that actually works.
 They have promos that encourage old subscribers to get back on board and another that offers 10 to 20% discounts on call rates to faithful subscribers.

 Glo Mobile Ghana; delayed, charged for action

 Glo is a market leader in its home country – Nigeria.
-Glo revolutionized the telecoms industry in Nigeria with lower tariffs and even more value added services.
+Glo revolutionized the telecoms industry in Nigeria with lower tariffs and even more value-added services.
 Though they won a licence through a closely-contested bid to run a cellular network over a year ago, their roll-out in Ghana had been delayed by bureaucracy from the Environmental Protection Agency (EPA).
 Having obtained the clearance to erect radio masts from EPA recently, I am sure they are constructing their masts across Ghana, aggressively.
-Despite their achievement in Nigeria, I am skeptical about how they can make headway in Ghana since the market is already heavily dominated by international giants.
+Despite their achievement in Nigeria, I am sceptical about how they can make headway in Ghana since the market is already heavily dominated by international giants.
 One trump card Glo Mobile Ghana has is their parent company’s submarine cable (Glo-1) that links West Africa to the UK.
 It promises gigantic Internet bandwidth.
 Can they translate this gold mine into cash?
 Time will tell.